-What Can a Handyman Do in St. Clairsville, Ohio?
+What Can a Handyman Do Without a License in St. Clairsville, Ohio?

 In Ohio, there is no single statewide “general contractor” license for ordinary handyman/home-improvement work, but Ohio does require STATE LICENSURE for specific construction trades (electrical, plumbing, HVAC/refrigeration, hydronics, and fire protection).
 In St. Clairsville (Belmont County), you should expect local registration and permits through the city/building department even if the state does not license your particular handyman scope.
 There is no clear statewide dollar-threshold “handyman exemption” like some states use; instead, the dividing line is whether you are performing work in a trade that Ohio law reserves to state-licensed contractors and locally-licensed journeymen/contractors.